 Revision of the EEAG and other EU policies

 For CEE countries to overcome these challenges it will need the right EU policy framework and, just as much, the right national government policies to seize the opportunities.
 The adoption of the EU’s Just Transition Fund, an entirely new financial instrument, already provides an important first step with several more to come.

 The revision of the Guidelines on State Aid for Environmental Protection and Energy (EEAG), planned for later this year, will play a particularly important role to ensure a strong alignment between national investments with European Green Deal objectives, as most coal plants in Europe will soon be running at a loss.
 An overhaul of the Emissions Trading Scheme Directive to align with the new 2030 target is expected to lead to carbon prices between 56-89 EUR per ton in 2030, which will accelerate the coal to clean transition as well as providing revenues for a revised Modernisation Fund.

 Globally, a debate about developing dedicated financial instruments for early coal retirements, pioneered in US states and currently considered by the World Bank’s Climate Investment Fund, is gaining traction.
 These instruments are designed to help coal-heavy utilities gain access to cheaper sources of capital as part of a deal that sees the utilities swap their coal assets for cheaper renewables.

-In short, conditions for the CEE region to catch up in the clean energy transition have never been better, provided governments now develop the policies that take advantage of new economic realities.
+In short, conditions for the CEE region to catch up in the clean energy transition have never been better, provided EU governments now develop policies that take advantage of new economic realities.